haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 To test this hypothesis, I wrote a .NET Core console app.
 The app scrapes the top community packages from the [nuget.org stats page](https://www.nuget.org/stats/packages).
 It then checks each package for an author signature and outputs the result.

-The code doesn't check every package.
-There are groups of packages that have the same prefix.
+To be fair, the code doesn't check _every_ package.
+There are groups of packages that have the same prefix and are closely related to each other.
 For example, there are many `xunit.*` packages.
 In this case, I grouped the packages by prefix and took the first one.
 Here's a screenshot of the end result of running this code against the top 100 packages.
 Because of the grouping, it just checks 52 unique package groups.

 ![NuGet Sign Checker Output](https://user-images.githubusercontent.com/19977/55196121-ad28e600-516b-11e9-905d-6e1298dd8216.PNG)